fredericGette/Wp81Wiimote2/README.md

 - `±XXX` is the value of the acceleration in the X axis.
 - `±YYY` is the value of the acceleration in the Y axis.
 - `±ZZZ` is the value of the acceleration in the Z axis.
+- `x1x1` is the x coordinate of the first tracked object.
+- `y1y1` is the y coordinate of the first tracked object.
+- `x2x2` is the x coordinate of the second tracked object.
+- `y2y2` is the y coordinate of the second tracked object.
+- `x3x3` is the x coordinate of the third tracked object.
+- `y3y3` is the y coordinate of the third tracked object.
+- `x4x4` is the x coordinate of the fourth tracked object.
+- `y4y4` is the y coordinate of the fourth tracked object.

 ## Deployment